SpaceBiologyGroup/OpenMicroView/README.md

 > **Note**
 > The hash is available in the `.info` file along with the img/xz file, or in the system
 > run the command `cat /boot/issue.txt`

+# License
+ OpenMicroView - Copyright © 2023
+ This program comes with ABSOLUTELY NO WARRANTY.
+ This is free software, and you are welcome to redistribute it under certain conditions.
+ See [license file](LICENSE) for more details